 After paying off a loan you would move to the next student loan amount and role over the minimum payments and the extra payments you were making from the previous.

-The difference between the two schools of thoughts is the debt avalanche mathematically is quicker, but many consider the debt snowball more effective.
+The difference between the two schools of thought is the debt avalanche mathematically is quicker, but many consider the debt snowball more effective.

 The debt snowball gives you quick wins by knocking off small debts motivating you to power through all the debt.